 - Silver Stainless Steel

 It also comes up with the mandatory premium upgrades, which we will discuss when we dig into features.
-The Venu 2 Plus price is $449.
+The Venu 2 Plus price starts at $350.

 The Fenix 7 model closest in size is the Fenix 7S, with a wrist measurement of 42mm.
 The next size up is Standard Edition, with a big jump at 47mm.
 The Fenix 7S, however, isn’t only limited to basic functions, but can be upgraded to Solar or Saphire Solar.

 Fenix 7S Standard Edition- $699.00

 Fenix 7S Solar Saphire Edition- $899.00

 From a price point, we can see the Fenix is significantly more expensive while also providing more options for upgrading.

 |Garmin fenix 7X Sapphire Solar, Larger sized adventure smartwatch, with Solar Charging...||Check Amazon Price|

 |Garmin Venu 2, GPS Smartwatch with Advanced Health Monitoring and Fitness Features, Slate Bezel...||Check Amazon Price|

 Garmin venu 2 plus & Fenix 7 Operations and Functions